Interactions-HSG/mirocard-scanner-simulator/README.md

 ```
 $ python3 coapclient.py
 ```
-Optionally, you can specify which resources the client observes using optional parameters:
+Optionally, you can specify which resources the client observes using one or more of the following parameters:
 - `-hm`, `--humidity`: observe the humidity
 - `-p`, `--pose`: observe the pose
 - `-t`, `--temperature`: observe the temperature